gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 and beans.
-All of a sudden she remembered playing tag in the trees when she was little: herself, Queçenne, Niquolas and his slow-wittd brother Matthieu, Fraederiq, Uego who had moved to Portside when his mother remarried...
-She couldn't have been more than seven or eight.
+All of a sudden she remembered playing tag in the trees when she was little: herself, Queçenne, Niquolas and his slow-wittd brother Matthieu, Fraederiq, Uego who had moved to Portside when his mother remarried… She couldn't have been more than seven or eight.
 The mountain must have been near the equator, because darkness had fallen as suddenly as a lid being put on a pot.
 They had talked a little too loudly in the dark on their way back to town until Fraederiq said, "I can smell dinner."
 Laughing, they had raced the rest of the way.

 She wiped her eyes on her sleeve and set off for home.

-* * *
+---

 Three generations sat at the varnished pine table that Laeuc had made his wife as a wedding present eighteen years before.
 Steam rose lazily from the scrambled eggs, onions, and tiny cubes of squash in the heavy clay pot in the middle of the table.
 It was Queçenne and Erileine's favorite meal, but both of them picked at it as if it were cauliflower.
 Queçenne's eyes were still red.
 When Erileine whispered, "I'm sorry," she nodded without looking up.